lemontron/lemontron/_posts/2025-01-01-software-guide.md

 ## Prepare the Raspberry Pi

-Burn Mainsail OS via [Raspberry Pi Imager](https://www.raspberrypi.com/software/) onto your SD Card, ensuring you've added your SSH key and WiFi settings.
+Burn Mainsail OS (64 bit) via [Raspberry Pi Imager](https://www.raspberrypi.com/software/) onto your SD Card, ensuring you've added your SSH key and WiFi settings.

 Use SSH to access the Raspberry Pi's terminal and paste this: